cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP3.md

 *Figure 1: Overview of MP3.*

 Figure 1 gives an overview of this MP.
-A set ofsynthetic user-level work processes is created to emulate different types of memory usage patterns (e.g., in terms of the used memory size and memory access locality).
+A set of synthetic user-level work processes is created to emulate different types of memory usage patterns (e.g., in terms of the used memory size and memory access locality).
 A monitor process in user-level collects the page fault counts and utilization of the work processes and saves the collected data to a file by using a pipe.
 The saved data stored in a regular file are then plotted to show the page fault rate and CPU